Nilupa-Illangarathna/mo-marketplace-flutter-assignment/README.md

 ---

 ## Development Approach
 - Build step-by-step with small commits to reflect my knowladge.
+Some works will take a very less time due to I alrady have templated some implementations.
 - Use **Provider** for state management since it is simple.
 - Keep UI modular with reusable widgets and clear separation of concerns.